obsidianmd/obsidian-clipper/README.md

 Install the extension by downloading it from the official directory for your browser:

-- **[Chrome Web Store](https://chromewebstore.google.com/detail/obsidian-web-clipper/cnjifjpddelmedmihgijeibhnjfabmlf)** for Chrome, Brave, Edge, Arc, and other Chromium-based browsers.
+- **[Chrome Web Store](https://chromewebstore.google.com/detail/obsidian-web-clipper/cnjifjpddelmedmihgijeibhnjfabmlf)** for Chrome, Brave, Edge, Arc, Orion, and other Chromium-based browsers.
 - **[Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/web-clipper-obsidian/)** for Firefox and Firefox Mobile.
 - **[Safari Extensions](https://apps.apple.com/us/app/obsidian-web-clipper/id6720708363)** for macOS, iOS, and iPadOS.